sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/others.md

 </table><br>
 <table>
     <tr>
-        <td>Use the reserved double-sided tape on the shell to fix the screen, the back panel is also fixed on the shell by double-sided tape, and note that the reserved camera hole on the back panel and the M1s module should in the same direction.
+        <td>Use the reserved double-sided tape on the shell to fix the screen, the back panel is also fixed on the shell by double-sided tape, and note that the reserved camera hole on the back panel and the M1s module should be in the same direction.
         </td>
         <td><img alt="fix_screen" src="./../../../../zh/maix/m1s/other/assets/others/fix_screen.jpg" ></td>
         <td><img alt="fix_panel" src="./../../../../zh/maix/m1s/other/assets/others/fix_panel.jpg" ></td>